Native American name controversy: "Aboriginal" and "Aborigine"

-The English adjective "aboriginal" and the noun "aborigine" come from a Latin phrase meaning "from the origin;" the ancient Romans used it to refer to a contemporary group, one of many ancient peoples in Italy.
+The English adjective "aboriginal" and the noun "aborigine" come from a Latin phrase meaning "from the origin"; the ancient Romans used it to refer to a contemporary group, one of many ancient peoples in Italy.
 Until about 1910, these terms were used in English to refer to various Indigenous peoples.
 Today throughout most of the English-speaking world, it is most commonly understood to refer to the Indigenous Australians, with the notable exception of Canada, where the term "aboriginal" (but not aborigine) came into use in the Canadian Constitution Act, 1982.

 "Alaska Native"

-"Alaska Native" refers to the Indigenous peoples in Alaska, including the Aleut, Athabascan, Alutiiq, Cup'ik, Haida, Inuit, Iñupiat, Tlingit and Yup'ik peoples.
-The term predominates because of its legal use in the Alaska Native Claims Settlement Act, and includes all the above-named peoples, who are from different cultures and language families.
+"Alaska Native" refers to the Indigenous peoples in Alaska, including the Aleut, Athabascan, Haida, Inuit (Inupiat), Tlingit, Yup'ik (Cup'ik, Alutiiq, etc.), and Yupik peoples.
+The term predominates because of its legal use in the Alaska Native Claims Settlement Act, and includes all the above-named peoples.
+While Athabascans, Haida, Eyak, and Tlingit are American Indians, Inuit, Yupik, and Unangan (Aleut) are not.
+Likewise, Yupik, Unangan, and Inuit are all distinct peoples with distinct languages.

 "Eskimo"

 The term Eskimo was once common, but it is now perceived as derogatory and is being replaced in common use with "Inuit" or individual groups' own names for themselves.
+As mentioned above, Yupik and Unangan are distinct from Inuit.

 In addition to being a name imposed from outside rather than an Inuit term, one reason that Eskimo is considered derogatory is the widespread, but incorrect, perception that in Algonkian languages, spoken by some competitive historic tribes of present-day Canada and US, it means "eaters of raw meat".

 "Inuit" (since 1977)

-The Inuit Circumpolar Conference meeting in Barrow, Alaska (now Utqiaġvik) in 1977 officially adopted "Inuit" as a designation for the circumpolar Indigenous groups of the USA, Canada, Greenland, and Russia.
+The Inuit Circumpolar Conference meeting in Barrow, Alaska (now Utqiaġvik), in 1977 officially adopted "Inuit" as a designation for the circumpolar Indigenous groups of the United States, Canada, Greenland, and Russia.

 "Amerind" or "Amerindian"

 The term "Amerind"/"Amerindian" is a portmanteau of "American Indian".
 It was coined in 1902 by the American Anthropological Association, but from its creation has been controversial.
-It was immediately rejected by some leading members of the Association, and while adopted by many it was never universally accepted.
-Usage in English occurs primarily in anthropological and linguistic contexts, rather than Native American ones; it also finds some use in news outlets in describing the Taíno People of Puerto Rico.
+It was rejected by some leading members of the Association, and while adopted by many it was never universally accepted.
+Usage in English occurs primarily in anthropological and linguistic contexts, rather than Native American ones; it also finds some use in news outlets in describing the Taíno people of Puerto Rico.
 The term "Amerind" has official status in Guyana.